A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments: Discussion

 \section{Discussion}

-In this paper, we introduced a novel approach to estimating the causal effects multivariate exposures in the presence of spatial interference due to mobility of individuals across different regions.
-By incorporating cell phone mobility data, we are able to obtain improved estimates of the overall impact of air pollution.
+We introduced a novel approach to estimating the causal effects of multivariate exposures in the presence of spatial interference due to mobility of individuals across different regions.
+By incorporating cell phone mobility data, we obtain improved estimates of the impact of air pollution on mortality.
 We proposed policy-relevant causal estimands, and derived bias formulas for them when the no-interference assumption is wrongly assumed.
-We developed a new estimation procedure that allows us to incorporate the prior knowledge that the effects of the home and mobility-based exposures are likely similar, while still allowing them to differ when need be.
-Theoretical results and simulation studies suggest that the proposed model gives us a better assessment of the causal effects of air pollution, and provide guidance for air pollution studies moving forward.
+Theoretical results and simulation studies suggest that the proposed model gives us a better assessment of the causal effects of air pollution, and that ignoring mobility will likely lead to under-estimation of the effects of air pollution.
+Lastly, we applied our framework to a national study of the health effects of air pollution mixtures on mortality among Medicare beneficiaries in the United States, and found a significant impact of air pollution on mortality.
+Additionally, incorporating mobility tended to increase the magnitude of these effect estimates, suggesting this could be useful for studies moving forward.